nickolamaz/blog/_posts/2022-06-14-kubernetes-node-affinity.md

 Pod affinity and anti-affinity are also specified within the affinity section using the podAffinity and podAntiAffinity fields in the PodSpec.

-{% include figure image_path="/assets/images/2022-06-14-kubernetes-node-affinity/how-pod-affinity-works.png" alt="Pod affinity diagram" caption="How pod Affinity Works" %}
+{% include figure image_path="/assets/images/2022-06-14-kubernetes-node-affinity/how-pod-affinity-works.png" alt="Pod affinity diagram" caption="How pod affinity works" %}

 ### Required vs. preferred rules